trainingdata/AIAssistedImageVideoLabelling/docs/v1.0/Overview/Complete Feature Set.md

 1. [Superpixel-segmentation](#segmentation-with-brush--eraser) with brush and eraser,
 2. [Polygon](#polygon-tool) with advanced editing, bounding box,
 3. [Freehand-draw with sculpter](#freehand-with-sculpter), and
-4. Region of Interest (ROI) growth tool.
+4. Region of Interest (ROI) growth tool for DICOM data.

 ## AI Assisted Annotation

-1. AI Assisted Annotation using Data-scientist's ML model
+1. AI Assisted Annotation using Data-scientist's ML model.
-2. AI Assisted Annotation using NVIDIA Clara
+2. AI Assisted Annotation using NVIDIA Clara for radiology.

 ## Data Security and Privacy Controls